 Plus if you are lucky (like we were), you can even see Mount Fuji on a clear day.

-We’d rate Tokyo Metropolitan Government Building Observatory as one of the best free things to do in Tokyo with families.
+We’d rate the Tokyo Metropolitan Government Building Observatory as one of the best free things to do in Tokyo with families plus one of Tokyo’s top observation decks.

 A joyful Japanese gaming experience, Tokyo Joypolis in Odaiba is billed as Japan’s largest indoor theme-park filled with over 20 SEGA arcade games and interactive VR experiences.